GopinathAchuthan/Predicting-Urban-Bike-Sharing-Demand-with-ML-Models/README.md

 | **XGBoost (With Regularization)** | 0.95      | 0.91          | 41.79         | 55.08           |

 - **Best Performing Model**: XGBoost with GridSearchCV achieved the best performance, significantly reducing RMSE and improving R² on both training and validation sets.
-- **Second Best**: XGBoost with Regularization offers a slight trade-off but helps in slightly reducing overfitting.
+- **Second Best**: XGBoost with Regularization offers a slight trade-off but helps slightly reduce overfitting.
 - **Linear Regression**: Performs the worst, highlighting the need for more complex models.

 ### Key Takeaways: